fug1t1ve/fug1t1ve.github.io/docs/_posts/2023-06-16-Blustealer.md

 - Set a breakpoint in `System.Reflection.MethodBase.Invoke()` in mscorlib.dll
 ![](https://i.imgur.com/lXpJPiy.png)

 - Now, keep hitting the breakpoint and stepping out until you see that you have reached the method `TOfEQkKANJxMeS2a9c.l9KiV7K6JPwQWv7jdq0.bMBAzEBKcC()`.
-(Before reaching this method, when you step out, it doesn't actually step out and hits the breakpoint again).
 ![](https://i.imgur.com/2Nwq0qM.png)

 - The above method makes the dnspy to load the Discompard.dll, which you can access using Assembly explorer on the left.